 National Air and Space Museum

 This exhibit is awesome!
 It is vibrant, colorful, interactive, and totally kid-friendly!
 The exhibit highlights all of the planets that circle our sun and demonstrates how exploring these far-off places helps us better understand our home planet.

-It features many cool artifacts such as a stardust capsule, Mars Rover Curiosity, Mars Pathfinder and random things like Spock’s ears from Star Trek.
+It features many cool artifacts such as a Stardust capsule, Mars Rover Curiosity, Mars Pathfinder, and random things like Spock’s ears from Star Trek.

+National Air and Space Museum